Repairs, Inspections & Safety Checks Inside Your Home

 - Routine inspections, including annual gas safety checks.

 - Planned maintenance activity inside and outside the home.

 - For all households where works are being completed, it is important that the latest guidance on social distancing and working safely in people’s homes is followed whenever possible.

-- During lockdown, clinically extremely vulnerable people are advised to shield.
-Government guidance states that they may permit landlords and contractors to carry out routine repairs and inspections in the home but prior arrangements will be made to avoid any face to face contact (e.g. when answering the door).
+- For clinically extremely vulnerable the government guidance states that they may permit landlords and contractors to carry out routine repairs and inspections in the home and that where possible prior arrangements should be made to limit face-to-face contact.

 If you have an emergency and/or urgent repair, please contact us as soon as possible.

 For non-urgent issues, we will work with you and take a practical and common-sense approach to visiting your home, while complying with coronavirus restrictions.

 Before a visit to your home we will: